orgua/shepherd_v2_planning/99_open_tasks.rst

         - i.e. system start → look for GPS and network → decide which role is used
         - -> input from kai: nodes don't have to be dynamic, can be reconfigured manually. currently done by ansible, roles per node, infrastructure service
     - do all targets get the same firmware, is it precompiled? is it already individualized, is it done by hardware / MAC, or do we have to change IDs in binary?
+    - python framework: how do you like to control a measurement?
+        - Var1: Set Start with absolute timestamp and from then on relative?
+        - Var2: no absolute timestamp at all, just synched start, then relative timestamps for timing

 questions regarding design-choices and limitations on shepherd v1.x, mostly for @kai
     - does target-cape benefit from routed v_in_SHT+/-? seems like a noise-source for the ADC